cnnacat/image2ascii/README.md

 im making this so i can turn teto into ascii art. and because i hate myself and im addicted to C im doing it in C. ALSO THIS BECAME WAY TOOO LONG SO EVERYTHING ENDED UP BEING SHOVED WITHIN ONE ACTUAL .C FILE I UNDERESTIMATED MY VISION AND HOW MUCH CODE IT WOULD TAKE TO IMPLEMENT IT

+# How to run

+cmake it using UCRT64 on Windows or thug it out with gcc or better yet! download from the [release page](https://github.com/cnnacat/image2ascii/releases)!

+the program'll walk you thru on what you need to provide it upon exeuction.

 # Design

 - Convenience